Loew's Jersey Theatre: AEG lease and legal dispute

 Jersey City officials again wanted a third party to take over the theater by November 2013.
 City officials claimed that a professional management team would help the theater compete with North Jersey concert venues such as the Wellmont Theater and New Jersey Performing Arts Center.
 In addition, city officials wanted the Loew's Jersey Theatre to be the centerpiece of a redeveloped Journal Square, which had seen less new development than eastern Jersey City.
 Jersey City mayor Steven Fulop opened a request for proposal for the theater's management in February 2014.
 Fulop ordered that all work related to the Jersey Theatre's development be paused.
 FOL sued the city government that March, claiming that its lease was still in effect, but Hudson County judge Hector Velazquez initially ruled that the lease extension was not valid.
 Four large concert promoters, each of whom partnered with local community groups, submitted bids to restore the theater.

 In June 2014, Jersey City officials awarded the contract for the theater's management to AEG Live.
 AEG was to provide $3.5 million toward a restoration, and it would rent the theater for 30 years at an annual cost of $350,000.
 The roof, seats, carpets, and bathrooms would be repaired for $30–40 million.
 FOL opposed the AEG's selection, and Egan claimed that the theater's conversion to a commercial venue would not benefit the local community.
 Velazquez overturned his own decision on the lease in July 2014, and he ruled in May 2015 that the city government could not evict FOL until 2020.
 The agreement with AEG was rescinded, and the lease by Friends of the Loews remained in effect.

 Jersey City's freeholder board voted in August 2015 to rescind a $300,000 grant, which would have funded mechanical upgrades to the theater.
-The FOL, which contended that the grant's revocation was a retaliatory measure, successfully asked a judge to reverse the grant's rescission.
+FOL, which contended that the grant's revocation was a retaliatory measure, successfully asked a judge to reverse the grant's rescission.
 The New Jersey Superior Court reversed Velazquez's ruling in April 2017, saying that the lower court had not adequately addressed the city's claim that FOL had breached the terms of the lease.
 The Jersey City government withdrew its lawsuit against FOL that June.
 In addition, the city government announced that it would begin installing fire-safety equipment at the theater, funded by $2.5 million each from the developers of the nearby Journal Squared and One Journal Square skyscrapers.
 FOL's lease continued to run until February 2020.